SarEr watched the ball sail into the basket with a smile. It bounced to the tarmac and on to the grass. His best friend raised his arms up in victory.

-“Hello, Miss Xiao Wei,” SarEr said returning her smile.
-Nodding at the gossiping ladies, he winked at her.
+“Hello, Miss Xiao Wei.”
+SarEr returned her smile and winked at her.
 “Need help?”

-“I trounced him,” Zun said slumping into a chair and closing his eyes.
+“I trounced him.”
+Zun slumped into a low chair and closed his eyes.
 “He barely gave me a work out.”

-“Hey,” SarEr protested, dropping the basket ball on Zun’s lap.
-“He is just being mean; I’ll beat you next time.
+“Hey,” SarEr protested, dropping the basketball on Zun’s lap.
+“Stop being mean to me.
+I’ll beat you next time.
 I was being nice today.”

 “You say that each time,” Zun said lazily.

 SarEr was about to join Zun on the next chair when Xiao Wei made a whistling sound.
-Glancing up at her, she nodded to the windows that showed of the street.
-Turning to see what was worrying her, SarEr felt his heart sink at the sight.
-Three black Mercedes cars were packed at the front.
+She nodded to the windows that showed off the front street when he glanced at her.
+His heart sunk at the sight of three black Mercedes cars parked at the front.
 Ten men all dressed in black suits poured out of the cars and started for the salon.

-“Young master, you have to come with us,” the bald headed man said quietly.
 He might have been quiet, but his tone was full of authority.
-SarEr was aware that the words being relayed were an order from above.
+SarEr knew that his words were an order from his father.

 SarEr nodded but didn’t look back.
-Outside, he was led to the car in the middle where he sat in the back of the car.
-The rest of the men distributed themselves in the remaining cars, and they took off within seconds.
+Outside, he walked to the car in the middle.
+Han opened the back passenger door and waited for him to enter.
+The rest of the men distributed themselves in the remaining cars.